objectbox/objectbox-sync-examples/README.md

 ## Prerequisites

-To run the examples, you need to have an ObjectBox Sync Server running:
+To run the examples, you need to have an ObjectBox Sync Server running according to [sync-server.md](sync-server.md).

-* You got your free ObjectBox Sync trial?
-If not, [sign up here](https://objectbox.io/sync/).
-* Ensure you have the Sync Server container running according to [sync-server.md](sync-server.md)

 ## Sync Examples